 Are you looking for Window Treatments for your Rochester residence?
 Curtains?, Shades?
 Blinds?, Drapes?, Plantation Shutters?.
 Look no more, our central NH based window design company, will sell install, and repair any type of stock or custom window treatment (and we have been doing so for more than 40 years).
 Owner Rod Ladman has extensive experience installing high quality window treatments and takes absolute pride in making sure the customer gets exactly what they are looking for- and guarantees that result 100% of the time- When you need advice, he is always there with helpful suggestions.
 Homeowners have benefitted from his wisdom in many ways.
 He has helped create hundreds of elegant window displays.

 Over the many years, Rod has owned his own window treatment stores and worked with dozens of designers all across New England, including Rochester NH.
 There is just simply no substitute for working with a service provider who has literally seen it all and done it all.
-As an authorized Hunter Douglas dealer, he has access to their whole catalog, and, if you’re looking for one-of-a kind treatments.
+As an authorized Hunter Douglas dealer, Rod has access to their whole Hunter Douglas catalog, but our company also carries several other brands, such as Graber Blinds and Shades, Alta Window Fashions, Comfortex Window Fashions, and Horizon Window Fashions.
+This brings your total window treatment choices well into the thousands.If you’re looking for one-of-a kind treatments.
 Rod has teamed up with window treatments designer and fabricator Karin Conn, (who also has decades of experience)and she can make any kind of soft furnishing you can imagine.
 Between them, they are a decorating juggernaut.
 To top it off, Rod was also a skilled professional painter and wall coverings expert, so he has a good eye for tying a “whole room” together – you create the vision – they can make it happen

 Here are just some of the window treatments we can help you with: